Peeragogy/Peeragogy.github.io/sole.md

 of fire or, even, who killed Charlemagne?
 The Box Office is an example of an informal SOLE that has emerged recurrently over time.
 I have noticed that its vitality depends on the characters and the ebb and flow of learners entering the group or graduating.
+[PARAGRAPH]
-The physical space is a small, windowless and often damp room with a couple of couches and a desk with a computer squeezed in.
+The physical space is a
+small, windowless and often damp room with a couple of couches and a desk with a computer squeezed in.
 My very own ‘Hole in the Wall’ experiment.
 The bottom of the door can remain closed, while the top is